 Lots of things can cause allergies, from parasites such as fleas or mosquitoes, to dog food ingredients or even seasonal triggers such as pollen or mold... and more.

-Some breeds are more prone to this problem than others, and older dogs are at a greater risk of developing allergy symptoms than younger puppies.
+Some breeds are more prone to allergies than others, and older dogs are at a greater risk of developing allergy symptoms than younger puppies.

 *The last 3 symptoms are more often seen in a dog who is sensitive to, rather than truly allergic to, food ingredients.
-They're also by far the most frequent sign of a variety of dog illness/diseases ... but they can be a sign of allergies too.
+They're also by far the most frequent sign of a variety of dog illnesses/diseases.

 Regardless of what is triggering your pup's allergy, the symptoms will usually show up as skin problems, but of course not ALL dog skin conditions are caused by allergies.

-Although most allergy symptoms show up as some variation of skin irritation and itching, there can be subtle differences in the way dogs react to various allergens.
+Although most dog allergy symptoms show up as some type of skin irritation and itching, there can be subtle differences in the way dogs react to various allergens.